Julius Caesar (play): Synopsis

 The conspirators attempt to demonstrate that they killed Caesar for the good of Rome, to prevent an autocrat.
 They prove this by not attempting to flee the scene.
 Brutus delivers an oration defending his actions, and for the moment, the crowd is on his side.
 However, Antony makes a subtle and eloquent speech over Caesar's corpse, beginning "Friends, Romans, countrymen, lend me your ears!"
 He deftly turns public opinion against the assassins by manipulating the emotions of the common people, in contrast to the rational tone of Brutus's speech, yet there is a method in his rhetorical speech and gestures.
 Antony reminds the crowd of the good Caesar had done for Rome, his sympathy with the poor, and his refusal of the crown at the Lupercal, thus questioning Brutus's claim of Caesar's ambition; he shows Caesar's bloody, lifeless body to the crowd to have them shed tears and gain sympathy for their fallen hero; and he reads Caesar's will, in which every Roman citizen would receive 75 drachmas.
 Antony, even as he states his intentions against it, rouses the mob to drive the conspirators from Rome.
 The mob takes Caesar's body to the Forum, lights his funeral pyre, and uses the pyre to light up torches for burning down the homes of the conspirators.
 Amid the violence, an innocent poet, Cinna, is confused with the conspirator Lucius Cinna and is taken by the mob, which kills him for such "offences" as his bad verses.

-Brutus then attacks Cassius for supposedly soiling the noble act of regicide by having accepted bribes. ("Did not great Julius bleed for justice' sake? / What villain touched his body, that did stab, / And not for justice?")
-The two are reconciled, especially after Brutus reveals that his beloved wife committed suicide under the stress of his absence from Rome; they prepare for a civil war against Antony, Caesar's adopted son Octavius, and Lepidus who have formed a triumvirate in Rome.
+Brutus and Cassius argue over Brutus' accusation that Cassius has soiled the noble act of regicide by having accepted bribes. ("Did not great Julius bleed for justice' sake? / What villain touched his body, that did stab, / And not for justice?")
+The two are reconciled after Brutus reveals that his beloved wife committed suicide under the stress of his absence from Rome.
+They prepare for a civil war against Antony, Caesar's adopted son Octavius, and Lepidus who have formed a triumvirate in Rome.
 That night, Caesar's ghost appears to Brutus with a warning of defeat.
 (He informs Brutus, "Thou shalt see me at Philippi.")

 The ghost of Caesar taunts Brutus about his imminent defeat.
 (Copperplate engraving by Edward Scriven from a painting by Richard Westall: London, 1802.)

 At the Battle of Philippi, Cassius and Brutus, knowing that they will probably both die, smile their last smiles to each other and hold hands.
 During the battle, Cassius has his servant kill him after hearing of the capture of his best friend, Titinius.
 After Titinius, who was not captured, sees Cassius's corpse, he commits suicide.
 However, Brutus wins that stage of the battle, but his victory is not conclusive.
 With a heavy heart, Brutus battles again the next day.
 He asks his friends to kill him, but the friends refuse.
 He loses and commits suicide by running on his sword, held for him by a loyal soldier.